-This study is intended to assess the following items, etc. for the safety and effectiveness of Vfend 200 mg for Intravenous Use, Vfend Tablets 50 mg, Vfend Tablets 200 mg, and Vfend Dry Syrup 2800 mg (hereinafter referred to as this product) in daily clinical practice for invasive fungal infections in children and review the necessity for further special investigation and post-marketing clinical study.
+This study is intended to assess the following items, etc. for the safety and effectiveness of Vfend 200 mg for Intravenous Use, Vfend Tablets 50 mg, Vfend Tablets 200 mg, and Vfend Dry Syrup 2800 mg (hereinafter referred to as product) in daily clinical practice for prophylactic administration of this product for invasive fungal infections in children and adults and review the necessity for further special investigation and post-marketing clinical study.

-- Unknown adverse reactions - Occurrence of adverse reactions under actual clinical settings - Factors considered to affect the safety and effectiveness of this product
+- Unknown adverse reactions including those associated with long-term use - Occurrence of adverse reactions under actual clinical settings including long-time use - Factors considered to affect the safety and effectiveness of this product